How Do You Take Care Of A Potted Japanese Maple?

 A multipurpose potting soil usually works well.
 The first thing to look at is the reviews of the potting soil manufacturer.
 Choose the one with a lot of positive reviews.

 The potting soil should be either neutral or slightly acidic.
-In other words, make sure that the pH is between 5.5 and 7.0.
-Avoid soil with a high pH because such alkaline soil will have a negative effect on the growth of the tree.
+In other words, ensure the pH is between 5.5 and 7.0.

 Choose a cloudy day to plant the Japanese Maple in its new pot.
 If it has not rained the day before, water the maple well.